Model-independent measurement of the Higgs boson associated production with two jets and decaying to a pair of W bosons

 A summary of the operators and their corresponding Wilson coefficients used in this analysis is presented in Table~\ref{tab:wilson_coeff}.
-The coefficients $c_{\PH\PW},\ c_{\PH\PW\mathrm{B}},\ c_{\PH\mathrm{B}},\ c_{\PH\mathrm{G}}$ are associated with operators that conserve \CP\ symmetry in the Higgs boson interaction with vector bosons, while $c_{\PH\tilde{\PW}},\ c_{\PH\tilde{\PW}\mathrm{B}},\ c_{\PH\tilde{\mathrm{B}}},\ c_{\PH\tilde{\mathrm{G}}}$ violate it.
+The coefficients $c_{\PH\PW},\ c_{\PH\PW\mathrm{B}},\ c_{\PH\mathrm{B}},\ c_{\PH\mathrm{G}}$ are associated with \CP-even operators describing the Higgs boson interactions with vector bosons, while $c_{\PH\tilde{\PW}},\ c_{\PH\tilde{\PW}\mathrm{B}},\ c_{\PH\tilde{\mathrm{B}}},\ c_{\PH\tilde{\mathrm{G}}}$ correspond to \CP-odd operators.
+The presence of \CP-odd operators together with any of the other \CP-even operators, will violate \CP symmetry.
 The coefficients $c_{\PH\mathrm{G}}$ and $c_{\PH\tilde{\mathrm{G}}}$ primarily affect ggH production, whereas the remaining operators influence VBF production and Higgs boson decay.
 Operators corresponding to the coefficients $c_{\PH\Box}$ and $c_{\PH\mathrm{D}}$ are included to probe sensitivity to anomalous corrections in the kinetic terms of the scalar fields.
 The former coefficient marked with the d’Alembert symbol $\Box$ is related to the operator quadratic in partial derivatives.

 Using the narrow-width approximation, the signal strength parameter for the $j$th \dphijj bin can be expressed as: